DS3Lab/ner-at-first-sight/data/README.md

-We manually annotated three eye-tracking corpora with named entity labels (PERSON, ORGANIZATION, LOCATION).
+We manually annotated various eye-tracking corpora with named entity labels (PERSON, ORGANIZATION, LOCATION).
 We do not re-distribute the original eye-tracking data.
 Hence, these files only contain text and named entity annotations.